-And this picture doesn't scare you (when it comes to riding), you are in the right place.
+And if this picture doesn't scare you (when it comes to riding), you are in the right place.

 But what separates us from the crowd is the fact that WE DON’T WANT TO STOP.

-Giving attention to these two aspects is crucial.
+PAYING ATTENTION to these two aspects is crucial.

 Sound good to you?

-If so, take a closer look at the following points…
+If so, TAKE A CLOSER LOOK at the following points…

 Secondly, the problem could be the list of things you should do.

 For some people, this could be hard and boring.
-However, if you came so far and you are still here, I’m sure that you are ready for action.
-Get ready for electric scooter snow tips.
+However, if you came so far and you are still reading, I’m sure that you are ready for action.

-So, let’s start…
+So, let’s get started…

-Humidity is higher, and visibility is lower, roads are dangerous and so on…
+Humidity is higher, and visibility is lower, roads are dangerous, and so on…

 You know all that, I’m sure.